'Sad reality': Handful of WA measles outbreak sites are in Russian-speaking communities

 Back home in Russia, this deep-rooted distrust in authority has caused parents not to vaccinate their kids as a form of expression.
 In 2018, legislation was passed that required parents’ consent before any medical procedure, making it easier to oppose vaccination altogether.

 Last year alone, there were over 23,000 measles cases in Ukrainian children and adults and over 1,000 cases in Russia, according to the World Health Organization.

 Misinformation online is adding to low vaccination rates.
 Scientists at George Washington University in D.C. discovered several accounts – the same ones that belonged to Russian trolls who interfered in the U.S. election – skewing online debate about the safety of vaccines.

-In Washington state, which boasts 26,000 Russian immigrants, the DOH report found that using personal social networks in faith communities to advocate for vaccines, offering community presentations on immunization, and providing Russian-language resources online, among other things, would help close the anti-vaccination gap.
+In Washington state, which boasts 26,000 Russian immigrants, the DOH report found that using personal social networks in faith communities to advocate for vaccines, offering community presentations on immunization, and providing Russian-language resources online, would help close the anti-vaccination gap.

 “We try to make immunization education materials accessible to as many people in Washington as possible,” said Liz Coleman with the DOH.
 “We publish as many immunization materials as we can in the top four languages spoken in Washington, one of which is Russian.”

 Since the outbreak, the DOH mobilized over a 100 of its own employees, staffing three separate locations in the DOH Campus in Tumwater, Lab Facility in Shoreline, and the Clark County Public Health Department to coordinate response efforts.
 They have also requested a team of Incident Command professionals from North Dakota and several other volunteers to support Clark County.